gauravmehla/iweather-ionic-2/README.md

 # iweather-ionic-2
-iWeather application using ionic 2
+iWeather application using ionic 2.
+In this application, i am using [Weather Underground API](https://www.wunderground.com/weather/api/d/docs).
+See the docs for more details or if you want o customize the application.

 ## Tutorial
 [Click here to watch on Youtube](https://www.youtube.com/watch?v=qs2n_poLarc)